Muhamed-Elhosiny/Cybersecurity_Projects/1_Network_Monitoring_and _Analysis/README.md

 In this particular capture, no significant anomalies were observed.
 All packets appear to be consistent with normal ICMP traffic.
 However, in different scenarios, anomalies such as packet loss, high latency, or malformed packets could be identified using similar techniques.

 ## Conclusion
-This project showcases my proficiency in using tcpdump for network traffic capture and Wireshark for detailed traffic analysis.
+This project showcases the ability fo using tcpdump for network traffic capture and Wireshark for detailed traffic analysis.
 The ability to troubleshoot and analyze network issues is crucial for maintaining secure and efficient systems.